cirosantilli/linux-cheat/git/tutorial.md

 git is hard to learn at first because

-- it has inner state that is not obvious to visualise.
+- it has inner state that is not obvious at first to visualise.

-- concepts depend on one another
+- concepts depend on one another egg and chicken style.

+to learn it:

-to learn it, make a bunch of standard test repos, copy them out, test away.
+- make a bunch of standard test repos, copy them out, and *test away*.

+    use the standard repos generated in [test repos]

+- visualise the commit tree whenever you don't know what is going on.

+    once you see the tree, and how to modify it, everything falls into place!

 # setup